-After that rejecting the first 27 ball, regardless the value of numbers written inside them, we shall accept the ball with the highest number extracted till then.
-If this number exists at an extraction of rank higher than 27 and is the largest of all numbers, then our strategy is winning one.
-On the other side, if this number does not exist (that is, at any extraction of a rank higher than 27 we cannot find a number larger than the previous extracted numbers) (4), then the strategy is a failure.
+This means that the chief must let go the first 27 extracted balls, without accepting any of them (regardless the value of numbers written inside them), and then, at the subsequent extractions, he will accept the ball that contains the highest number among all the numbers extracted so far.
+If this number exists at any extraction of rank higher than 27, then the chief has a winning strategy.
+On the other side, if this number does not exist (that is, at any extraction of a rank higher than 27, the chief cannot find a number larger than the previous extracted numbers), then the chief loses.